LyKitsuse/Genshin-Wish-Calculator/README.md

 # To add
 - Hoyolab
-- Option to include Starglitter and Stardust
+- Option to include Starglitter and